samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 | [Power Word Kill](/spells/2618886-power-word-kill) | 4 |
 | [Speak with Dead](/spells/2619068-speak-with-dead) | 1 |

-While attuned to the wand, Orcus or a follower blessed by him can cast each of the wand’s spells using 2 fewer charges (minimum of 0).
+While attuned to the wand, Orcus or a follower blessed by him can cast each of the wand's spells using 2 fewer charges (minimum of 0).

 ***Call Undead.*** While holding the wand, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to conjure 15 [Skeletons](/monsters/4775841-skeleton) and 15 [Zombies](/monsters/4775851-zombie).
 These Undead magically rise up from the ground or otherwise form in unoccupied spaces within 300 feet of you and obey your commands until they are destroyed or until the next dawn, when they collapse into inanimate piles of bones and rotting corpses.
-Once you use this property, you can’t use it again until the next dawn.
+Once you use this property, you can't use it again until the next dawn.

 While holding the wand, Orcus can summon any kind of Undead, not just skeletons and zombies.
-These Undead don’t perish at dawn the following day, remaining until Orcus dismisses them.
+These Undead don't perish at dawn the following day, remaining until Orcus dismisses them.

 ***Sentience.*** The *Wand of Orcus* is a sentient Chaotic Evil item with an Intelligence of 16, a Wisdom of 12, and a Charisma of 16.
 It has hearing and [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) out to 120 feet.

 The wand communicates telepathically with its wielder and speaks Abyssal and Common.

-***Personality.*** The wand’s purpose is to help satisfy Orcus’s desire to slay everything in the multiverse.
+***Personality.*** The wand's purpose is to help satisfy Orcus's desire to slay everything in the multiverse.
 The wand is cruel, nihilistic, and bereft of humor.

-To further Orcus’s goals, the wand feigns devotion to its current user and makes grandiose promises that it has no intention of fulfilling, such as vowing to help its user overthrow Orcus.
+To further Orcus's goals, the wand feigns devotion to its current user and makes grandiose promises that it has no intention of fulfilling, such as vowing to help its user overthrow Orcus.

 ***Destroying the Wand.*** Destroying the *Wand of Orcus* requires that it be taken to the [Positive Plane](/sources/dnd/dmg-2024/cosmology#PositivePlane) by the ancient hero whose skull surmounts it.
-For this to happen, the long-lost hero must first be restored to life—no easy task, given the fact that Orcus has imprisoned the hero’s soul and keeps it hidden and well guarded.
+For this to happen, the long-lost hero must first be restored to life—no easy task, given the fact that Orcus has imprisoned the hero's soul and keeps it hidden and well guarded.

-Bathing the wand in positive energy (such as that which permeates the Positive Plane) causes it to crack and explode, but unless the above conditions are met, the wand instantly re-forms on Orcus’s layer of the [Abyss](/sources/dnd/dmg-2024/cosmology#Abyss).
+Bathing the wand in positive energy (such as that which permeates the Positive Plane) causes it to crack and explode, but unless the above conditions are met, the wand instantly re-forms on Orcus's layer of the [Abyss](/sources/dnd/dmg-2024/cosmology#Abyss).

 ### [Wand of Paralysis](/magic-items/9229190-wand-of-paralysis)

 *Wand, Rare (Requires Attunement by a Spellcaster)*

 This wand has 7 charges.
 While holding it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to expend 1 charge to cause a thin blue ray to streak from the tip toward a creature you can see within 60 feet of yourself.
 The target must succeed on a DC 15 Constitution saving throw or have the [Paralyzed](/sources/dnd/free-rules/rules-glossary#ParalyzedCondition) condition for 1 minute.
-At the end of each of the target’s turns, it repeats the save, ending the effect on itself on a success.
+At the end of each of the target's turns, it repeats the save, ending the effect on itself on a success.

 ***Regaining Charges.*** The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll 1d20.
+If you expend the wand's last charge, roll 1d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 ### [Wand of Polymorph](/magic-items/9229191-wand-of-polymorph)